qhsun/airline-hadoop-analysis/README.md

     # Modify JOBID variable in the section "User-Supplied Values" in
     # kamilaSummary.Rnw to be the SLURM job ID used in kamila.slurm.
     Rscript -e "require(knitr);knit('kamilaSummary.Rnw')"
+    # (Document may be knit using Rnw/makeRnw.slurm instead.)
     pdflatex kamilaSummary.tex
     !!
     evince kamilaSummary.pdf &